Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

 Tetanus is a rare but serious and potentially life-threatening condition.
 The tetanus vaccination is given five times over the course of the routine childhood vaccination program recommended by the Centers for Disease Control and Prevention (CDC).
-A booster is given between the ages of 11 and 18 and another every ten years.
+A booster is given between the ages of 11 and 18 and another every ten years to protect against tetanus.

-However, suppose there is any uncertainty about whether you have completed your vaccination schedule or kept your boosters up-to-date and have injured yourself and broken the skin.
-In that case, you may need to receive another booster dose.
+However, if there is any uncertainty about whether you have completed your vaccination schedule or kept your boosters up-to-date and have injured yourself and broken the skin, you may need to receive another booster dose.

 What if I am up to date with my vaccines but I have a wound I am worried about?